influxdata/docs-v2/content/influxdb/v2.1/monitor-alert/notification-rules/create.md

 4. In the **Message** section, select an endpoint to notify.
 5. Click **{{< caps >}}Create Notification Rule{{< /caps >}}**.

-## Clone an existing notification rule in the UI
+## Clone an existing notification rule

 On the notification rules page, click the **{{< icon "gear" >}}** icon and select **Clone**.
 The cloned rule appears.